The Purpose of Assessment

 Concerns regarding the timetables should be raised with your Group Tutor.

-If students are scheduled to sit an examination in a location outside of the UCB Buildings, maps are available on UCB Online and from the Examinations Unit (Room 629, Sixth Floor, Summer Row).
+If students are scheduled to sit an examination in a location outside of the UCB Buildings, maps are available on Canvas and from the Examinations Unit (Room 629, Sixth Floor, Summer Row).

 Student Code of Conduct for Examinations